 Transplanter MS-CS contains 18 different species of both endo and ectomycorrhizal fungi and 2 natural-sourced biostimulants.
 The formulation is a highly concentrated wettable powder that mixes easily in water (no slurry stage when mixing).
 The solution can be delivered to the root zone of plants at either the beginning of the production process or in the final stages of finishing the crop.
 Having a healthy community of mycorrhizal fungi associated with plants roots has many cost-saving benefits for a grower: irrigation schedules can be scaled back, and expensive applied nutrients can be reduced - without compromising crop growth or health.
 And once the mycorrhizal symbiosis has engaged, the microbial community will travel with the plant roots to the landscape site.
 Your crops can be less costly to grow with reduced input costs, sized-up beautifully and more likely to perform well when planted out – all good news for you - and for the clients who buy your plants.

 We would encourage you to both integrate Transplanter into your production systems and also supply Transplanter MS-CS to contractors.
-Become a Root Rescue Dealer today, click here to connect with our Distributor: Redbud Supply.
+Become a Root Rescue Dealer today; ask for our Sales Team to send you our Order Form.